agoragames/kairos/README.rst

 Cassandra counters can only store integers, and cannot be used for a running total of floating point numbers.

+Kairos implements a connection pooling mechanism on top of `cql`.
+The pool is a simple soft-cap on the number of connections maintained in the pool, but not necessarily the total number of connections at a time.
+An optional hard cap may be implemented in a future release.

 Inserting Data
 --------------